kinow/kinoshita.eti.br/content/posts/2018-08-04-creating-a-docker-container-to-run-as-a-command.md

 - blog
 date: "2018-08-04T00:00:00Z"
 tags:
   - cylc
   - docker
   - opensource
+  - workflows
+  - python
 title: Creating a Docker container to run as a command
 ---